DarrahK/DarrahK/README.md

 ## ✍️ Note

-Most of my commits are private because they are related to my academic work or work.
+Most of my commits are private because they are related to my academic or commercial work.

 ### Current Academic Projects: